 Leather Selection for Different Techniques

-Leather for tooling, carving, and engraving can be any type of leather.
-However, if we just use any type of leather for tooling and carving, the results will likely vary.
+Leather for tooling, carving, and engraving can be anyĀ type of leather.
+However, if we just use anyĀ type of leatherĀ for tooling and carving, the results will likely vary.
 Tooling needs to be done on leather that is soft enough to cut and carve, but firm enough for stamping.
-Vegetable leather is therefore what many consider the best leather for tooling and carving.
-It possesses the characteristics and quality that allow us to manipulate leather surface easily.
-Moreover, vegetable-tanned leather also maintains certain features even after a sharp object has been forced over it.
+Vegetable leather is therefore what many consider the bestĀ leather for toolingĀ and carving.
+It possesses the characteristics and quality that allow us to manipulateĀ leather surfaceĀ easily.
+Moreover,Ā vegetable-tanned leatherĀ also maintains certain features even after a sharp object has been forced over it.

 Achieving Good Results

 To obtain good results there are certain things that need to be done.
 First, you must have the right leather for the job.
-While it is true that you can use other types of leather for tooling, vegetable-tanned leatherwork is considered to be the best.
+While it is true that you can use otherĀ types of leatherĀ for tooling,Ā vegetable-tanned leatherwork is considered to be the best.
 Moreover, it is easier to work with, especially for beginners.

 Next is to have the proper leather working tools.
 Without the proper leather tools, manipulating the leather's surface would be a very difficult task.
 It may not also turn out as great as you want it to be if you do not have the proper tools.
 There are various tools that we use in tooling leather.
 Each tool has a unique function that will affect the surface differently.

 Lastly, you must possess the proper skill and knowledge in tooling leather.
+Research confirms that the success of a tooling project depends on three key factors: appropriate leather selection, the right tools, and the craftsman's skill, with each aspect significantly influencing the final outcome (Romer et al., 2011).
 You may have the right tooling leather and the right tools but if you do not know what you are doing then what is the point.
-Proper skill and knowledge are necessary, and so are experience and practice.

 Understanding Leather Engraving and Embossing